10 Days Bhutan Tour Package

 • Universal travel adapter (Type D, F, G for Bhutan)

-• Local SIM card (available in Nepal & Bhutan)
+• Local SIM card (available in Bhutan)

 • Notebook and pen for notes